List of Marvel Comics characters: L: James Lafayette

-James Lafayette is a character appearing in American comic books published by Marvel Comics.
+James Lafayette is the father of Lunella Lafayette.
 The character first appeared in Moon Girl and Devil Dinosaur #1 (2015), but was initially unnamed.
-He was first referred to as James in Moon Girl and Devil Dinosaur (vol. 2), as a nod to the Moon Girl and Devil Dinosaur animated series.
+He was named James in Moon Girl and Devil Dinosaur (vol. 2), a change inspired by his counterpart from the Moon Girl and Devil Dinosaur animated series.

-James Lafayette is the father of Lunella Lafayette.

 James Lafayette in other media

 James Lafayette appears in Moon Girl and Devil Dinosaur, voiced by Jermaine Fowler.
+This version works as a clerk at his family's roller-skating rink Roll With It.

 Lamprey

 Lamprey is a character appearing in American comic books published by Marvel Comics.
 The character appeared in the original Squadron Supreme series.
-He was initially created as a pastiche of the DC Comics supervillain, the Parasite.
+He was initially created as a pastiche of the DC Comics supervillain Parasite.

-Donald McGuiggin was a professional criminal and member of the criminal group called the Institute of Evil on the Squadron's alternate Earth where he operated as Lamprey.
-He had the power to drain energy from other living beings and duplicate their superhuman powers.

-With the Institute of Evil, Lamprey held the Golden Archer captive, and kidnapped the relatives of the Squadron Supreme members.
-The Institute battled the Squadron Supreme, and were defeated.

-Lamprey was one of the Institute members captured by the Squadron and subjected to the Behavior Modification process invented by Squadron member Tom Thumb, altering his personality.
-He then joined the Squadron and aided them in their efforts to conquer the world in order to turn it into a utopia.
+Donald McGuiggin is a professional criminal and member of the criminal group called the Institute of Evil on the Squadron's alternate Earth.
+He has the power to drain energy from other living beings and duplicate their superhuman powers.
+Lamprey is one of the Institute members captured by the Squadron and subjected to the Behavior Modification process invented by Squadron member Tom Thumb, altering his personality.
+He joins the Squadron and aids them in their efforts to conquer the world in order to turn it into a utopia.

-Lamprey accompanied Tom Thumb to the 41st Century looking for a cancer cure.

-Squadron member Nighthawk objected to the extreme methods the Squadron was using to achieve its goals, and left the group.
-New Squadron recruit (and double agent for Nighthawk) Haywire tricked Lamprey into undergoing Behavior Modification brainwashing along with several of the former Institute of Evil criminals, using a device created by Master Menace.
-Nighthawk used them to form his own group, the America Redeemers, who fought back against the Squadron's "benevolent" tyranny.

-The Redeemers eventually found themselves in an all-out battle against the remaining Squadron members at Squadron City.
-During this battle, Lamprey tried to absorb the power of Doctor Spectrum, who was able to overload Lamprey's energy absorbing capacity.
-Lamprey exploded when he tried to absorb all of the energy of Doctor Spectrum's power prism.
+Nighthawk's Redeemers enter an all-out battle against the remaining Squadron members at Squadron City.
+During this battle, Lamprey tries to absorb the power of Doctor Spectrum, but is overwhelmed by energy and dies.

 David Langford

 Dr. David Langford is a character appearing in American comic books published by Marvel Comics.
 Created by Len Kaminski and Ron Wagner, he first appeared in Morbius: The Living Vampire #1 (September 1992).

 A business partner to Doctor Paine, he worked to create Morbius' experimental blood disease cure which backfired (which is partially due to the Lilin Fang on Lilith's behalf and later turned into Bloodthrist) and killed Martine Bancroft to cover his actions, but was ultimately killed by Morbius out of vengeance.